Uncategorized

 6 Mins read

-Where to stay in Mexico city – the city of Mexico has been around since pre-Aztec times.
-It was first occupied by the Toltecs and later by the Aztecs.
+Where to stay in Mexico City – the city of Mexico has been around since pre-Aztec times.
+The Toltecs first occupied it and later by the Aztecs.
 At the beginning of the 20th century, it became the capital of the Republic of Mexico.
 Its most famous monument is the giant statue of the “Angel de la Independencia” (Angel of Independence).
 It was built between 1915 and 1929 for the centenary of independence.
+Mexico City is a massive, sprawling city of 22 million people.
+It’s also the capital of Mexico and home to the National Palace.
+It’s one of the most exciting cities in the world – and for travelers, it’s also one of the best places to visit.

-If you’re traveling to Mexico City for a vacation or business trip, then you should know that you have many options when it comes to where to stay.
+Mexico City is a vast, sprawling metropolis with some of the most iconic landmarks in the entire world.
+I’ll share some of my favorite hotels in Mexico City with you in this post.
+Each hotel listed has excellent amenities, fantastic views, and some of the best locations for visiting the city’s most popular attractions.
+If you’re traveling to Mexico City for a vacation or business trip, you should know that you have many options regarding where to stay.
 You can choose between a variety of different accommodations.
-For example, if you want a hotel with many amenities and a swimming pool, you can choose from a large selection of hotels.
-In this article, we will show you a list of the best hotels in Mexico City.
+For example, you can choose from many hotels if you want a hotel with many amenities and a swimming pool.
+This article will show you a list of the best hotels in Mexico City.

 Mexico City